Pearl White: Legacy

 Pearl White's place in film history is important in both the evolution of cinema genres and the role of women.
 Like many silent films, many of White's films are now considered lost.
 The Perils of Pauline is only known to exist in a reduced nine-reel version released in Europe in 1916, but The Exploits of Elaine survives in its entirety and was selected for preservation in the United States National Film Registry in 1994.
-In 2008 the condensed version of Perils of Pauline was also inducted into the Nation Film Registry.
-All of her films were made at studios on the East Coast, as White reportedly never visited Hollywood.
+In 2008, the condensed version of Perils of Pauline was inducted into the Nation Film Registry.
+All of her films were made at studios on the East Coast because White reportedly never visited Hollywood.
 For her contribution to the motion picture industry, Pearl White has a star on the Hollywood Walk of Fame at 6838 Hollywood Blvd.
 The 1947 Paramount Pictures film The Perils of Pauline, starring Betty Hutton, is a fictionalized biography of Pearl White.